KBourdier/javascript-codes/README.md

 # javascript-codes

-This is just a folder with codes I've created
+This is just a folder with codes I've created to show progress in my Javascript understanding